RANVEER0117-A/Python-Basics-Programs/README.md

 * Gained popularity because of its clear syntax and readability

 ## Why Learn Python?
 Python’s syntax is very easy to understand.
 The lines of code required for a task is less compared to other languages.
-Let me give you an example – If I have to print “Welcome To Edureka!”  all I have to type:
+Let me give you an example – If I have to print “Hello World”  all I have to type:

-print (“Welcome To Edureka!”)
+print (“Hello world”)

 Let’s see, What experts have to say about Python: